phseiff/phseiff.github.io/README.md

   My website builder does essentially do two things:
   1. Maintain the RSS feed and the essay- and project cards on my website.

-     Both of these things are handled by manually editing an RSS file called `feed-raw.rss`, which is used for building the essay cards, and a subset of which is used for the actual RSS feed of my website, based on meta-tags that indicate whether an item is intended to be part of the final RSS feed or just a card on my website.
+     Both of these things are handled by manually editing an RSS file called `feed-original.rss`, which is used for building the essay cards, and a subset of which is used for the actual RSS feed of my website, based on meta-tags that indicate whether an item is intended to be part of the final RSS feed or just a card on my website.

   2. Maintain the subpages of my website (which is done by manually managing a folder full of markdown files, where `foo.md` describes the contents of the `phseiff.com/e/foo` subpage, with no additional action required to be done to add them to my website other than creating them).